I want to tell you about a pharmaceutical sales representative I observed last month.

 Let me paint a more complete picture of what pharmaceutical selling looks like when the Conductor model is fully operational.

-It’s 6:47 AM on a Monday in April 2030.
+It is 6:47 AM on a Monday in April 2030.
 A pharmaceutical representative named Thandi opens her phone while drinking coffee.
-A notification from Auto-Snipe™:
+A notification from Auto-Snipe:

-“Priority call this week: Medi-Rite Pharmacy, Sandton.
+“Priority call this week: Apex Pharmacy, Sandton.
 Account has declined 31% over six months.
 Owner purchasing competitor products in categories where you have therapeutic superiority.
 Opportunity value: R340,000 annually.
-Recommended approach: Clinical efficacy data for Product X. Owner responds to evidence-based arguments.
+Recommended approach: clinical efficacy data for Product X. Owner responds to evidence-based arguments.
 Last positive interaction: August 2029.”

-Thandi doesn’t need to pull reports.
-She doesn’t need to analyse spreadsheets.
-She doesn’t need to guess.
+Thandi does not need to pull reports.
+She does not need to analyse spreadsheets.
+She does not need to guess.

-She arrives at Medi-Rite at 10:30 AM.
-She doesn’t open with “How’s business?”
+She arrives at Apex at 10:30 AM.
+She does not open with “How’s business?”
 She opens with: “Johannes, I noticed something concerning in your purchasing patterns, and I wanted to talk through what might be happening.”

 Johannes, the owner, looks up.
 Most reps ask him to stock more product.
 This one is asking about his business.

-Thandi continues: “You’ve moved about R28,000 per month to a competitor in a category where our clinical outcomes are actually stronger.
-I’m curious whether that was a deliberate choice or whether something went wrong on our end.”
+Thandi continues: “You have moved around R28,000 per month to a competitor in a category where our clinical outcomes are actually stronger.
+I am curious whether that was a deliberate choice or whether something went wrong on our end.”

 It turns out there was a delivery issue six months ago.
-A complaint that wasn’t resolved.
+A complaint that was never resolved.
 A relationship that eroded through negligence, not competition.

 Then she shows him clinical evidence.
 Not marketing materials.
 Evidence.

 By the end of the conversation, Johannes has agreed to a trial order.
 Not because Thandi pushed.
-Because Thandi knew things Johannes didn’t, and those things were genuinely useful to his business.
+Because Thandi knew things Johannes did not, and those things were genuinely useful to his business.

 Thandi leaves at 11:47 AM.
 Total time invested: 77 minutes.
-Value secured: R340,000 in recovered annual revenue, plus a relationship repaired.
+Value at stake: R340,000 in recovered annual revenue, and a relationship repaired.

 The traditional rep would have made five calls in the same time.
 Shallow calls.
 Transactional calls.
 Calls that create activity reports but not business outcomes.